 Looking to the weeks and months ahead, there is still so much uncertainty; I am still very concerned with transmission of covid-19 within the local community and wary of what feels like a rush to reopen local businesses.
 Though I miss seeing students and friends in person and am definitely feeling Zoom Fatigue, I am not yet ready to resume group classes or casual get-togethers (and a recent poll of my students indicated they are not quite ready either).
 Yet I am clear in my desire to connect more regularly with you—my community of fellow mindfulness practitioners—in meaningful ways, including another virtual guided meditation class (this time, in honor of Obon) on July 18 at 10am (click here to register).

 Also at the forefront of my intentions is continuing my personal journey of unlearning and self-reflection in regards to social justice.
-In addition to reading White Fragility by Robin Diangelo and working my way through Me & White Supremacy by Layla F. Saad, I’m also listening to the Seeing White series from the Scene On Radio Podcast—all of which I highly recommend.
+In addition to working my way through Me & White Supremacy by Layla F. Saad, I’m also listening to the Seeing White series from the Scene On Radio Podcast—all of which I highly recommend.
 And I’m very much looking forward to a Skill in Action yoga workshop with Michelle Johnson in July!
 But I also know that this kind of unlearning of the white-centric ideas I absorbed growing up in a white-dominant society takes up a lot of my personal energy.

 So as I am planning a variety of ways to continue both my personal and professional work, I am keenly aware of the need to balance my work with rest and healing.
 In fact, if you’ve been paying attention to the work of Tricia Hersey of The Nap Ministry, you’ll remember that “rest is a form of resistance because it disrupts and pushes back against capitalism and white supremacy.”
 So my most important solstice intention is the renewed intention to let myself restore and renew along the way.
 I hope you’ll join me, in both reconnection and rest.